 Discernment Counselling can help you get your relationship quickly back on track

-Much research has shown that at the time of divorce filing, most couples are split on wanting the divorce.
-New research shows that even after entering the legal process, about 30 percent of individual parents of minor children have hopes for their marriage and interest in help with reconciling.
+New research shows that even after entering the divorce process, about 30 percent of individual parents of minor children have hopes for their marriage and interest in help with reconciling.
+Sadly, most people that enter the divorce process have never tried traditional marriage counselling to see if their relationship could be saved.

 What is Discernment Counselling?

-The goal of Discernment Counselling is simple: to help you achieve greater clarity and confidence in your decision making about the future of your marriage, based on a deeper understanding of what’s happened in your marriage.
+The goal of Discernment Counselling is simple: to help you achieve greater clarity and confidence in your decision-making about the future of your relationship, based on a deeper understanding of what's happened in your relationship.

-Discernment Counselling is not Couples Therapy because you are not immediately working on the relationship (although many couples report that they experience positive improvements in the relationship during the Discernment Counselling process.)
+Discernment Counselling is not couples therapy or family therapy because you are not having difficult conversations and immediately working on the relationship (although many couples report that they experience positive improvements in the relationship during the Discernment Counselling process.)

 Some of the most common mistakes therapists make with mixed-agenda couples include:

-- Pursue the person leaning out of the relationship to get them to try therapy
+- Pursue the person leaning out of the relationship to get them to try couples therapy

 - Launching half-hearted couples therapy